codrineugeniu/git-training-workshop/README.md

 # Git workshop

-This is my first git workhop
+This is my first git workshop.